iPod mini Digital Music Player

 This is a Digital music player.
-It was manufactured by Apple Computer, Inc..
+It was designed by Apple Industrial Design Team and the design director was Jonathan Ive and manufactured by Apple Inc..
 It is dated 2005 and we acquired it in 2009.
 Its medium is anodized aluminum, polycarbonate, abs plastic.
 It is a part of the Product Design and Decorative Arts department.

 Apple’s iPod and its variants are among the most influential personal appliances of the 21st century.

 Apple Computer, Inc., founded in 1976, by Stephen Wozniak and Steve Jobs, was well established as an innovator in the personal computer field by the time British designer, Jonathan Ive, joined the company in 1992.
 Ive rose to become the Senior Vice President of Industrial Design and, under his design direction in 1998–99, Apple introduced the iMac and iBook personal computer and laptop lines noted for their bulging, translucent, gumdrop-colored housings.
 By 2001, the year the iPod was introduced as Apple’s entry into the growing personal digital music player market, Ive’s designs had shifted to a more minimalist aesthetic.
 The sleek, smooth forms in titanium or aluminum used for Apple’s powerful computer products were geared toward the business world, while glossy white casings were intended for the consumer market.
 The original iPod, with its iconic thin rectangular shape, white face, and chrome-colored back, characterized this style.